Urban Pesticide Runoff and Mitigation for Pest Management Professionals

 Complete the course by following these steps:

-*Please note that this course does NOT currently support Internet Explorer 9 (IE9) and will not accurately track your scores in that browser.
+*Please note that this course does NOT currently support Internet Explorer 9 (IE9) or later versions of IE and will not accurately track your scores in those browsers.
 Please use IE8, Firefox, Safari, or Chrome.
 Sorry for any inconvenience this may cause.

 If you have any other questions or comments, please contact UC IPM.